 The University you have chosen will apply for your visa for you.
 This process starts once you confirm your place at Holland International Study Centre and usually takes about four to six weeks.
 Below is a guide to the student visa application process.

 Most students who live outside the European Economic Area (EEA) or Switzerland need a visa to study in Holland.
 Your chosen university will start the application process for you when you enrol on a programme with the International Study Centre.

-Please note that visas for all Foundation students will be applied for in the summer.
+Visas for all Foundation students will be applied for in the summer.

-When the application is approved by the IND, you can make an appointment at the Dutch Embassy or Consulate General in order to collect your MVV.
+When your visa application is approved by the IND, you can make an appointment at the Dutch Embassy or Consulate General in order to collect your MVV.

 The residence permit card will be valid for the total duration of your degree or exchange programme plus three more months.
 This means it is valid from the start of the International Foundation Year, plus your chosen studies after.
 It is not necessary to return to your home country in between or extend the visa manually.

 If you fall behind in your studies but you pass enough classes to continue your programme, your residence permit card will probably expire before you finish your programme.
 In that case you have to contact the international office at your university in order to apply for an extension of your residence permit card.